NikanshuGoyal/to-do/README.md

 ## Features

-* Users can add new to-do items by entering a task description and pressing the "Add" button.
+* Users can add new to-do items by entering a task description and pressing the *ENTER* button.
 The new item will be saved in the database.

 * The application displays a list of existing to-do items fetched from the backend server.
 Users can view all their tasks at a glance.

-* Users can mark tasks as completed or modify the task description by clicking on the "Edit" button next to the respective item.
+* Users can mark tasks as DONE or modify the task description by clicking on the "Edit" icon next to the respective item.

-* Users can delete a to-do item by clicking the "Delete" button next to the task they wish to remove.
+* Users can delete a to-do item by clicking the "Delete" icon next to the task they wish to remove.